chewyboba10/sushi-burrito/_posts/2023-04-28-P4Y-Simulation-Lists-Iteration.md

 <div class="text_cell_render border-box-sizing rendered_html">
 <p>Questions:</p>
 <ol>
 <li>What are some libraries that we've learned about?
-What are their advantages/disadvantages?</li>
+What are their advantages/disadvantages?
+Flask - This is a popular Python web framework used for building web applications.
+It is lightweight and easy to learn, but it can be difficult to scale for larger applications.
+Requests - This is a popular Python library used for making HTTP requests.
+It is easy to use and can handle complex requests, but it is not ideal for large-scale web scraping.</li>
 </ol>

 </div>